randyhoyt/facebook-access-token-bookmarklet/README.md

 1. Click the bookmarklet and specify these values (which you should have handy) in the two prompts:
     1. App ID
     1. App Secret
-1. The browser will load a Facebook response with the long-lived token in it.
+1. The browser will load a Facebook response with the long-lived token included in it.
 It will be the long string after the <code>access_token=</code> and before the <code>&expires</code>.